albertocarot1/datarevenue-code-challange/README.md

 The goal of this challenge is to implement a complete machine learning pipeline.
 This pipeline should build a proof of concept machine learning model and evaluate it on a test data set.

 **An important part of this challenge is to assess and explain the model to a fictional client with limited statistical knowledge.
 So your evaluation should include some plots on how your model makes the predictions.
-Finally you need to give an essesment if it will make sense for the client to implement this model!**
+Finally, you need to give an assessment if it will make sense for the client to implement this model!**

 ### Challenge
 To put things into the right perspective consider the following fictional scenario: